 2. Bacterial Infections

-We can however guess an bacterial infections if the shrimp body is transparent and the inner organs are visible.
-If the inner translucent body of the cherry shrimp appears inflamed, then the shrimp might be suffering from bacteria infections.
+However, we can guess a bacterial infection if the shrimp’s body is transparent and the inner organs are visible.
+If the inner translucent body of the cherry shrimp appears inflamed, then the shrimp might be suffering from bacterial infections.

-Normally, the inner organs have a dark pinkish color in cherry shrimps.
-If infected with bacterial infections, the color may change.
+In cherry shrimp, the inner organs are normally dark pinkish.
+However, if infected with bacterial infections, the color may change.

 A cherry shrimp that is infected with bacterial infection can die after 2-4 days of showing the symptoms.
-Unfortunately, there isn’t any proper treatment found yet for curing bacterial infections in shrimps.
+Unfortunately, no proper treatment has been found yet for curing bacterial infections in shrimps.

-However, there are some home remedies you can perform to reduce the infection.
+However, you can perform some home remedies to reduce the infection.

 Symptoms